chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 the BEL is BRAM's and FIFO's address and routing configuration.
 At synthesis time, a choice is made about the address and data widths, which are encoded as parameters on the cell.
-The place and route tool does not typically make meaningful choices on to configuration those static routing muxes, but they do exist in the hardware.
+The place and route tool does not typically make meaningful choices on the configuration of those static routing muxes, but they do exist in the hardware.

 The most common case where the static routing muxes are almost never lumped into the BEL is SLICE-type situations.
 The remainder of this document will